regorxxx/Playlist-Manager-SMP/README.md

 * Manages Playlist files and AutoPlaylists.
   * Playlist files are linked to physical files (.m3u8, .m3u, .pls, .xspf, .xsp or .fpl).
+  * UI-only playlists can also be managed without a physical file.
   * AutoPlaylists are saved into json format.
   * Works with shareable playlists (.xspf) and Kodi-like smart playlists (.xsp).
   * All playlist are loaded in cache once, filtering just changes the "painted" playlist on the list.